Modeling CO Line Profiles in Shocks of W28 and IC44: Predictions of Velocity Distribution of CO in W28 and IC443

 For optically thin cases, the absorption coefficient can be discarded.
 The intensity then is found simply by integrating the emission coefficient over the distance \(z\), projected as \(z=s \cdot cos(\theta)\).

-For optically thick transition, more complex methods for numerical integration is employed.
-The first-order, \(\tau\)-grid method from \cite{olson_short_1987} (denoted OK87) assumes that the source function \(S_i=j_i/\alpha_i\) stays constant within a cell, but can change from cell to cell.
+More complex numerical integration methods are employed for an optically thick transition.
+The first-order, \(\tau\)-grid method from \citet{olson_short_1987} (denoted OK87) assumes that the source function \(S_i=j_i/\alpha_i\) stays constant within a cell, but can change from cell to cell.
 If we integrate along direction \(z\) normal to the parallel planes, the intensity is:

 where